Ruth Davidson: Later leadership and resignation

+Later career

-Return to backbenches
+Return to backbenches and acting leadership

 After her resignation, Davidson criticised Boris Johnson for suspending 21 Conservative MPs in September 2019 and said he was doing so to make sure that the moderates in his cabinet were replaced by "more compliant Conservatives".
 She also praised Amber Rudd's decision to leave the cabinet over the "act of political vandalism".

 In October 2019, Davidson accepted a public relations role for lobbying firm Tulchan Communications while retaining her job as an MSP.
 Her employment drew into question potential conflicts of interest and the size of her salary, £50,000 for 25 days' work, in addition to her £63,000-a-year MSP's salary.
-A week later, she abandoned her taking up of the role after meeting with parliamentary officials, although she insisted no conflict would have emerged had she still taken up the role.
+A week later, she changed her mind after meeting with parliamentary officials, although she insisted no conflict would have emerged had she still taken up the role.
+She implied in a December 2019 interview that she might want to become UK Conservative leader in years to come, when her son was older.
 Prior to the 2019 general election Davidson said that she would swim naked in Loch Ness if the Scottish National Party won 50 seats, but avoided the ordeal as the SNP won only 48.

-In July 2020 during the COVID-19 pandemic, Davidson lobbied for the leadership bid of Douglas Ross after the resignation of Jackson Carlaw who resigned due to Scottish Conservative support falling in polls, pressure from backbenchers and support for Scottish Independence on the rise.
+In July 2020, when support for Scottish Independence and the SNP was at a high in the polls, Davidson's successor Jackson Carlaw resigned.
+Davidson then lobbied for the leadership bid of Douglas Ross.
 Later that month, it was announced she would be given a life peerage.
 She agreed to serve as Leader of the Conservative Party in the Scottish Parliament until the 2021 Scottish Parliament election, while Ross was yet to be elected to the Scottish Parliament.
 Ross was announced as leader five days later after running unopposed.
+In the 2021 Scottish Parliament election, Davidson featured heavily on her party's campaign literature, reportedly because she remained popular with "floating unionist voters".

 House of Lords

 In July 2021, Davidson entered the House of Lords as Baroness Davidson of Lundin Links, of Lundin Links in the County of Fife.
 She made her maiden speech on 22 October 2021 when she supported Baroness Meacher's Assisted Dying Bill.
+In other statements, she has criticised reductions of troop numbers in the British Army and a UK government scheme to deport asylum seekers to Rwanda.
+She claimed £24,521 in expenses and made six contributions to debates in her first year as a member.

+In June 2021, she was appointed a non-executive director on the board of Royal London Mutual.

-In January 2022, it was announced that she would be presenting a weekly programme on Times Radio as from the following month.
+Davidson presented Football's Gambling Addiction, a Channel 4 documentary released in June 2021 about the relationship between football and the gambling industry.
+In January 2022, it was announced that she would be presenting a weekly programme on Times Radio.
+She said that she was "very excited about combining my two great loves: politics and live broadcasting".
+In July 2023, she was appointed a non-executive director on the board of the Scottish Rugby Union.